 Trump backs off from tariff threat over Greenland, says he has "framework of a future deal"

-Washington — President Trump said he will not be imposing tariffs against European countries over their objections to his efforts to acquire Greenland, revealing Wednesday that he and the secretary-general of NATO reached "the framework of a future deal."
+Washington — President Trump said he will not be imposing tariffs against European countries over their objections to his efforts to acquire Greenland, revealing Wednesday that he and the secretary-general of NATO reached "the framework of a future deal" regarding the island.

 "This solution, if consummated, will be a great one for the United States of America, and all NATO Nations.
 Based upon this understanding, I will not be imposing the Tariffs that were scheduled to go into effect on February 1st," the president wrote in a Truth Social post from Davos, Switzerland, following a meeting with NATO Secretary-General Mark Rutte.

+He declined to provide specifics of the framework, saying "it's a little bit complex" and that the U.S. will "explain it down the line."
+He did note that the agreement would last "forever."

+"It's the kind of a deal that I wanted to be able to make," Mr. Trump told CNBC.

-The about-face comes after Mr. Trump addressed the annual meeting of global leaders at the World Economic Forum earlier in the day and reiterated his insistence that the U.S. needs to own the semi-autonomous Danish territory for security reasons.
+The president addressed the annual meeting of global leaders at the World Economic Forum earlier in the day and reiterated his insistence that the U.S. needs to own the semi-autonomous Danish territory for security reasons.
 But, for the first time, he ruled out the use of military force to take control of the island, and said he was instead "seeking immediate negotiations" over the territory.

 Over the weekend, the president threatened to impose 10% tariffs on eight European countries that opposed his Greenland push beginning next month, and said the tariff would increase to 25% if the U.S. did not acquire the island.
 The threat of a trade war with longstanding allies sent shockwaves through European capitals, with leaders scrambling to address the threat and defend Greenland and Denmark's autonomy before gathering in Davos.